Unlimited Paid Time Off: Amazing Benefit or Massive Scam?

 You may have unlimited time off on the books, but you can’t take time off unless your manager approves, and your manager will always find a reason to say no.

-It’s unlimited, but you have to ask Steve and then find someone to cover your projects, and Sara is on family leave, so now isn’t really a good time, and we have some new folks starting next week, so that’s not a good time either and then, of course, the week after that is the harvest moon and then….” shared one user, highlighting how manager’s use any excuse possible to prevent employees from using the leave.
+“It’s unlimited, but you have to ask Steve and then find someone to cover your projects, and Sara is on family leave, so now isn’t really a good time, and we have some new folks starting next week, so that’s not a good time either and then, of course, the week after that is the harvest moon and then….” shared one user, highlighting how manager’s use any excuse possible to prevent employees from using the leave.

 Social Pressure

 Even if a manager lets you go, they’ll tell you they don’t like it.
-The entire work culture works because everyone agrees that taking time off is terrible.
-If you dare to take time off, your boss, colleagues, and underlings will all side-eye you.
+The only work cultures where unlimited paid time off remains advantageous to companies are those where everyone agrees that taking time off is terrible.

 “You have this odd peer pressure to not take PTO.
-Especially extended periods of PTO,” said one user of how the culture rather than leave posted on the books limits your time off.
+Especially extended periods of PTO,” said one user, of how the culture, rather than leave posted on the books, limits your time off.

 “The limit is guilt and implied idea that taking too much will make you take very little,” added another, saying that as a result, “You take less than you [would] actually get a set amount.”

-It Protects Companies Profits
+It Protects Companies’ Profits

-One user pointed out a more insidious reason companies offer unlimited paid time off: They don’t have to pay cash outs for unused leave.
+One user pointed out a more insidious reason companies offer unlimited paid time off: They don’t have to pay cash-outs for unused leave.

 Most companies offering paid time off as a benefit consider those days part of your compensation package.
 If you don’t take them, you’re still entitled to compensation.
 Some companies offer leave payouts annually, while others only provide payouts if an employee leaves the company.
 Either way, they’re paying for the leave.